CF-bit/webtools/README.md

 # Webtools Project

-This is my webtools project from Git, GitHub, and VSC
+This is my Webtools project using Git, GitHub, and Visual Studio Code.

 ## What it includes

-- Version control using Git and GitHub
+- Version control with Git and GitHub
-- A website published with GitHub Pages
+- Website published via GitHub Pages
-- An organized development workflow using VS Code and Git
+- Organized development workflow using VS Code and Git
+- Multiple pages including Home, Team, Products, and Contact
+- Responsive design using CSS Grid and Flexbox

 ## Live Site